How to Pay Off Car Faster

 Initially, I had expected to be paying around $25,000 for a car, but after figuring out exactly what we wanted, we found it was going to be about $10,000 – $15,000 more.

 Had we not done our research, we would’ve been shell-shocked during our car search.
 Which, would have led to us ending our search before being able to find the awesome deal that we eventually did find.

 2. Cut Unnecessary Expenses

 When we looked at expenses to cut, one of the first things to go was the TV.
 Given that we barely watched TV and the rise in streaming services, it just made sense.
 It saved us about $70 or so per month.
 So, not all that much, but every little bit counts, when you’re on a mission to pay something off.

 Some other items that were cut back included dining out, purchasing new clothes/shoes and other miscellaneous items we didn’t really need.

 Cutting these expenses really helped us save for the car in the first place.
 And then again, allowed us to pay off our car loan off faster – in just one year’s time.

 3. Had Our Money Work for Us

 I mentioned that we are on one income.
-The year we paid off the car, I can say it wasn’t like we were bringing in six figures.
+The year we paid off the car, our income was NOT in the coveted “six-figures”.
 So, this meant that we needed to be strategic.
-We needed to figure out a way to stretch our money and get it to work for us.
+And what we did was stretch our money and get it to work for us.